epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/immutable-class/java/README.md

 - Open the project `code-refactoring/immutable-class/java`.
 - Open the `Player` class.
-- Before the `Player` class definition, start typing:
+- Add the following import statement to the `Player` class:

     ```java
     import lombok.Value;